 You might have heard an orgasm described as a vaginal sneeze or called “la petit mort” — French for “the little death.”
 And though both these are common comparisons, let’s be real.
 They're not exactly sexy.
 Others might describe orgasms as fireworks or a cresting ocean wave — prettier, sure, but more abstract.
 With all these euphemisms floating around, it’s totally possible to come and then have to stop and think, “Wait… was that an orgasm?”
-And if you’ve never had an orgasm before — as is the case for around 10-15% of cis women — questioning what just happened is even more understandable.
+And if you’ve never had an orgasm before — as is the case for around 10 to 15% of cis women — questioning what just happened is even more understandable.

 Additionally, orgasms feel different to different people, and they can even feel different to the same person at different times.
 Sexologists even say that people with vulvas can have 14 different types of orgasm.
 That's right: one person can "experience wildly different orgasms” in different situations, Vanessa Marin, a sex therapist who specializes in teaching women how to orgasm, previously told Refinery29.